“If you want others to be happy, practice compassion.

 77. Wave to someone on a school bus, on a boat, from your window, whenever you see an opportunity.

-78. Use less energy by remembering to shutoff lights, carpool to work, turn down the heat, use CFLs instead of regular light bulbs, and other kind measures to protect our environment.
+78. Use less energy by remembering to shutoff lights, carpool to work, turn down the heat, use CFLs instead of regular light bulbs, and other kind measures to help take care of our precious environment.

 79. Own a snow blower?
 Cruise around the neighborhood to see if anyone needs snow cleared from their driveway.
 This can be especially kind to an elderly person who may not be able to shovel snow or even get outside for that matter.

-80. Stick up for a person who is being treated wrongly.
+80. Stick up for a person who has been treated wrongly.

-81. Research an illness that a friend might have such as cancer.
-Print out the information you find and mail it to them with a heart-warming note saying that you thought the information might help and hope that they will feel better soon.
+81. Do some internet or library research for a family member or friend on a topic of interest to them.
+Print out this information you find and mail it to them with a heart-warming note saying that you thought they might like this.

 82. Give someone recognition on your blog or website who deserves it.
 You can start a special section for acknowledgements.